nolangarrido/expo-google-cloud-functions-push-notifications/README.md

 A quick and simple look at how to set up the Exponent Server SDK to run on Google Cloud Functions using Babel as the transpiler.

-For a full explanation of the code, [check out this blog post](https://skylarq.com/blog/post/google-cloud-functions-expo "Google Cloud Functions and Expo for Push Notifications").
+For a full explanation of the code, [check out this blog post](https://skylarq.com/blog/post/google-cloud-functions-expo "Google Cloud Functions and Expo for Push Notifications"){:target="_blank"}.